apicraft-dev/apicraft-rails/README.md

 - 📺 **Documentation Out of the Box** - Documentation using `SwaggerDoc` and `RapiDoc` both.

 - 🗂 **Easy Contracts Management** - Management of `openapi` specifications from within `app/contracts` directory.
 No new syntax, just plain old `openapi` standard with `.json` or `.yaml` formats

-## 🔜 Upcoming Features
-- 💎 **Clean & Custom Ruby DSL** - Support for a Ruby DSL alongwith the current `.json` and `.yaml` formats.

-## 🪄 Works Like Magic

-Once you’ve installed the gem, getting started is a breeze.
-Simply create your OpenAPI contracts within the `app/contracts` directory of your Rails application.
-You’re free to organize this directory in a way that aligns with your project's standards and preferences.
-That’s it—your APIs will be up and running with mock responses, ready for development without any additional setup.
-It's as effortless as it sounds!

 ## 🕊 API Design First Philosophy